 Blloku is Tirana’s famous entertainment district.
 It’s a great choice if you want to be close to restaurants and nightlife but be aware that it can get a little noisy in the evenings, especially in smaller hotels with rooms on the street.

-Xheko Imperial Luxury Boutique Hotel – This hotel’s decor is a little over the top but it’s located in a quieter part of Blloku and there are mountain views from the rooftop terrace.
-If you’re looking a luxury hotel that is more affordable than The Plaza, this might be a good choice.
+- Xheko Imperial Luxury Boutique Hotel – This hotel’s decor is a little over the top but it’s located in a quieter part of Blloku and there are mountain views from the rooftop terrace.
+If you’re looking for a luxury hotel that is more affordable than The Plaza, this might be a good choice.

-Rogner Hotel Tirana – The Rogner is one of Tirana’s oldest and most well known hotels.
+- Rogner Hotel Tirana – The Rogner is one of Tirana’s oldest and most well-known hotels.
 Located in the diplomatic quarter on Tirana’s main boulevard, you have the city’s main sights on your doorstep.

 How to Get There: Airlines Flying to Albania in Winter

 While Tirana can be an affordable destination once you arrive, it’s not always the cheapest place to get to.
-Wizz Air is the only low cost airline flying to Tirana in winter and like other airlines, they bump the price up at the end of the year.
-There are some cheaper flights in December, for example €125 return from London.
+Wizz Air is the only low-cost airline flying to Tirana in winter and like other airlines, they bump the price up at the end of the year.
+There are some cheaper flights in December, for example, €125 return from London.
 Prices drop considerably in January when you can find return flights from London starting at €40.
 You can also fly Wizz Air to Tirana from Budapest or Dortmund.